Ayushi1504/OperatingSystemsNotes/Introduction/Types-of-OS.md

 **MultiProgrammed Operating Systems**

  To Maximise the process in RAM.
-It is Premptive as well.
+It is Non-Premptive as well.
+Main Idea is its Atomic Nature in executing a single process completely
+ (unless prompted by the process to halt)